sgmurphy/wordpress-plugins/blog-designer-pack/readme.txt

 == Frequently Asked Questions ==

+= How to Use Post Grid, Post Slider, Post Carousel, Partial Slide, Post Timeline, Post Grid box and Post Grid box Slider etc. =

+Go to Blog Designer Pack > Shortcode Generator and select the layout from right side and parameter from left side.
+Note -  Some layouts and parameters are available in the pro version only.

-= Why My Blog Page is not changed OR Blog Page Design is same like Theme Design? =
+= Why My Post Page, Blog Page is not changed OR Blog Page, Post Page design is same like theme design? =

 Blog page content is handled by WordPress it self.

-To enable Blog Designer Pack plugin design on Blog page, you need to make sure that Blog page should not be selected on posts page of Reading settings. ( Settings > Reading)
+To enable Blog Designer Pack plugin design on post page or blog page, you need to make sure that blog page or post page should not be selected on posts page of reading settings. ( Settings > Reading)

 We recommend that please read the below sections for more details.

 **Blog page is already created**

-If "Blog" page is already created and assigned that page as a Posts page under WordPress Settings > Reading then please change that selection to default one ( " — Select — " ) from the drop down.
+If "Blog" page is already created and assigned that page as a posts page under WordPress Settings > Reading then please change that selection to default one ( " — Select — " ) from the drop down.
 Once you de-select this setting, open your "Blog" page in edit mode and add the plugin shortcode (Shortcodes are shown under Getting Started section of plugin menu)

 **Blog page is not created**

-If Blog page is not created then go to Pages > Add New and create a blog page OR some other name as per your need and add the shortcode.
+If blog page is not created then go to Pages > Add New and create a blog page OR some other name as per your need and add the shortcode.

 = Where can I find complete shortcode parameters? =